Nontrivial global solutions to some quasilinear wave equations in three space dimensions: Introduction

 \subsubsection{Global solutions to John's counterexamples}

-The first application of Theorem \ref{mthm} is the construction of a nontrivial global solution to \eq{ \Box u=u_tu_{tt}\qquad\text{ in }\R^{1+3}.} The asymptotic equation of H\"ormander's type associated to \eqref{exm141.1} is the inviscid Burgers' equation \eq{ 2\partial_sU_q+U_qU_{qq}=0.} Since a nontrivial global solution to Burgers' equation with $C_c^\infty$ data is known to blow up in finite time, the equation \eqref{exm141.1} violates the weak null condition.
-We also remind our readers of the finite time blowup result for \eqref{exm141.1} by John \cite{john}.
+The first application of Theorem \ref{mthm} is the construction of a nontrivial global solution to \eq{ \Box u=u_tu_{tt}\qquad\text{ in }\R^{1+3}.} The asymptotic equation of H\"ormander's type associated to \eqref{exm141.1} is the inviscid Burgers' equation \eq{ 2\partial_sU_q+U_qU_{qq}=0.} Since a nontrivial solution to Burgers' equation with $C_c^\infty$ data is known to blow up in finite time, the equation \eqref{exm141.1} violates the weak null condition.
+We also remind our readers of the finite time blowup result for \eqref{exm141.1} by John \cite{MR0600571}.
 One way to understand John's results is that nonzero $C_c^\infty$ data for \eqref{exm141.1} correspond to nonzero $C_c^\infty$ data for \eqref{exm141.2}, which then leads to finite time blowup.
-Near the blowup time, it turns out the blowup mechanisms of both \eqref{exm141.1} and \eqref{exm141.2} are the same: a shock occurs in each case; see for example \cite{horm,MR3561670,MR1867312}.
+Near the blowup time, it turns out the blowup mechanisms of both \eqref{exm141.1} and \eqref{exm141.2} are the same: a shock occurs in each case; see for example \cite{MR1466700,MR3561670,MR1867312}.

 From these facts, it seems that we can predict the long time dynamics of solutions to \eqref{exm141.1} by analyzing the long time dynamics of solutions to Burgers' equation.
 Thus, in order to construct a global solution to \eqref{exm141.1}, we can try starting with a global solution to \eqref{exm141.2}.
-Provided that $U_q|_{s=0}$ is $C^1$, \eqref{exm141.2} does admit a global solution if and only if $\partial_q^2U|_{s=0}\geq 0$ everywhere because of the method of characteristics.
+Provided that $U_q|_{s=0}$ is $C^1$, \eqref{exm141.2} admits a global solution if and only if $\partial_q^2U|_{s=0}\geq 0$ everywhere because of the method of characteristics.
 In general, we do not even need to assume that $U_q|_{s=0}$ is continuous.
-For example, we could take $U_q|_{s=0}=a_-\cdot 1_{q\leq 0}+a_+\cdot 1_{q>0}$ where $a_-<a_+$ are two fixed constants.
-With this data, Burgers' equation \eqref{exm141.2} admits a smooth global solution of a very simple form.
-This solution is called a \emph{rarefaction wave solution}, and we refer to Example 2 in \cite[Section 3.4.2]{evans}.
+For example, we can take $U_q|_{s=0}=a_-\cdot 1_{q\leq 0}+a_+\cdot 1_{q>0}$ where $a_-<a_+$ are two fixed constants.
+With this data, Burgers' equation \eqref{exm141.2} admits a smooth global solution of a simple form.
+This solution is called a \emph{rarefaction wave solution}; we refer to Example 2 in \cite[Section 3.4.2]{MR2597943}.
 However, there is a technical issue if we study \eqref{exm141.2} directly.
 In this paper, we prefer to work with smooth initial data for the asymptotic equations, but the only bounded initial data with $\partial_q^2U|_{s=0}\geq 0$ everywhere is a constant function, which is not general enough.
 The same issue occurs if we use the geometric reduced system.
+There is no nontrivial admissible global solution to the geometric reduced system.